 We ship our steam coal from our warehouses by railway directly to our customers, which are predominantly electric power stations.
 Our supply contracts for steam coal are generally concluded with customers on a long-term basis with quantities and prices either fixed for the whole term or adjusted monthly.
-Some of our steam coal is consumed within our group; for example, sales of steam coal and middlings from our Southern Kuzbass Coal Company to our Southern Kuzbass Power Plant were 1,345.7 million rubles in 2015.
-In total, 585.0 thousand tonnes of steam coal was sold within our group in 2015.
-SUE HCS Sakha Republic (Yakutia) is our largest domestic customer of steam coal, accounting for 14.6% of our total steam coal sales and 1.3% of our total mining segment sales in 2015.
+Some of our steam coal is consumed within our group; for example, sales of steam coal and middlings from our Southern Kuzbass Coal Company to our Southern Kuzbass Power Plant were 853.7 million rubles in 2016.
+In total, 364.9 thousand tonnes of steam coal was sold within our group in 2016.
+SUE HCS Sakha Republic (Yakutia) is our largest domestic customer of steam coal, accounting for 10.8% of our total steam coal sales and 1.5% of our total mining segment sales in 2016.

 Iron ore concentrate is shipped via railway directly from our Korshunov Mining Plant to customers.
-In 2015, iron ore concentrate was sold primarily within our group.
+In 2016, iron ore concentrate was sold primarily within our group.
 We set our prices on a monthly basis which is in line with the current practice in the Russian market of iron ore feed.

-The majority of coke is sold domestically to our subsidiaries Chelyabinsk Metallurgical Plant and Bratsk Ferroalloy Plant, which accounted for 65.9% of our total coke sales (including intra-group sales) by volume in 2015.
+The majority of coke is sold domestically to our subsidiaries Chelyabinsk Metallurgical Plant and Bratsk Ferroalloy Plant, which accounted for 68.2% of our total coke sales (including intra-group sales) by volume in 2016.
 Major third party customers include pig iron, steel and ferroalloy producers located in the Central Region and in the Urals of Russia.
 Sales in Russia are conducted pursuant to framework agreements with monthly adjustments of quantities and prices.

-Our subsidiary Mecheltrans is a railway freight forwarding company, which owns its own rail rolling stock, consisting of 1,129 open cars and 57 pellet cars, and leases 3,927 open cars, 101 pellet cars and 144 dumpcars under operating leases and 7,025 open cars under finance leases.
-In 2015, Mecheltrans transported domestically approximately 28.3 million tonnes of our cargo, approximately 71.7% of which was comprised of coal and iron ore concentrate.
-Our subsidiary Mecheltrans Auto is a motor freight forwarding company, which owns 45 long-haul trucks.
-In 2015, Mecheltrans Auto transported domestically approximately 682.1 thousand tonnes of our cargo.
+Our subsidiary Mecheltrans is a railway freight forwarding company, which owns its own rail rolling stock, consisting of 2,130 open cars and 57 pellet cars, and leases 3,924 open cars, 135 hopper pellet cars and 203 dumpcars under operating leases and 4,984 open cars under finance leases.
+In 2016, Mecheltrans transported domestically approximately 27.4 million tonnes of our cargo, approximately 68.1% of which was comprised of coal and iron ore concentrate.